A branch office in Japan represents a supplementary location through which a foreign company can expand to Japan.

 - Withholding tax: 20% on dividend payments in case of resident, with an effective rate of 20.42% after the surtax; an alternative 15% rate is applicable to non-resident companies in certain cases (15.315% effective rate after the surtax) applies in case of non-residents;

 - Consumption tax: 10% standard rate and 0% or 8% reduced rate applicable for certain items; export transactions are examples of activities subject to a 0% rate;

 - Others: social security contributions are applicable at the employer’s level; a real property tax applies at a municipal level and a prefectural real estate tax for acquisitions applies when the Japanese branch purchases property (a percentage of the assessed value of the real estate).

 Japan has concluded more than 75 double tax treaties.

 In terms of tax filing compliance, the branch is asked to file the annual financial statements and the income tax return.
 The deadline for this filing is within two months after the completion of the tax year and taxes are prepaid within two months after the end of the sixth month of the tax year (two options are available – either 50% of the tax based on the assessment from the previous year or the effective tax liability incurred in the first six months of the tax year).

 The accounting year is not strictly the same as the calendar year, the branch will begin its fiscal year when starting its business operations in the country, however, this period cannot exceed 12 months and in most cases the branch will implement the same tax year as the parent company abroad, its head office.

-For complete information about taxation, as well as recent developments in terms of applicable taxes, please reach out to our dedicated tax experts.
+For complete information about taxation, as well as recent developments in terms of applicable taxes, please reach out to our accountant in Japan.
 We can help you with information about the taxation regime applicable to the branch as well as to any other business form.
 We advise you to reach out to our tax specialists in order to avoid any penalties that apply on incomplete or incorrect tax reporting as well as underreporting.